Summary Information For: AAV5, FVIII-BDD, Roctavian, NCT03370913 (Phase 3, GENEr8-1 Study)

 11.8 ± 21.0

-The following statements regarding the extrapolated FVIII activity were outlined here6, as follows:
+The following statements regarding the extrapolated FVIII activity were outlined in reference #6, as follows:

 • Among the 7 pts. in the phase 1–2 trial8 who received a dose of 6e13 vg/kg, the relative rate of decrease in FVIII activity